Podcast Website: Why You Need One and How to Build It

 A podcast website for a finance company has three commercial jobs: establish credibility, capture leads, and rank in search.
 It’s not a brochure, and it’s not a podcast player embedded somewhere on the firm’s marketing site.

 Most finance firms default to embedding a player on an existing page buried three clicks from the homepage.
 That approach fails all three jobs.
 It doesn’t establish the show as a standalone editorial product with its own authority.
-It doesn’t capture leads in a context tied to the show’s audience.
-And it doesn’t generate search traffic because the episodes have no individual URLs with optimized content.
+It doesn’t capture leads in a context tied to the show’s audience, and it doesn’t generate search traffic because the episodes have no individual URLs with optimized content.

 A standalone podcast website, or a clearly delineated and properly structured section of your firm’s site, gives the show its own identity, its own SEO footprint, and its own conversion path.
 Finance firms have an additional reason to think carefully about this: compliance compartmentalization.
 The show’s content, disclaimers, and data capture forms need to be structured so they meet regulatory requirements without cluttering or complicating the main firm site’s messaging.